Using Hilbert transform and classical chains to simulate quantum walks: the system with two branches of phonons

 with

 and

-Viewing this fact, it would be interesting to take the contributions of acoustic and optical phonons into account independently, i.e., let $\rho^{-} (m,t)=\left|\psi_{m}^{-}(t)\right|^{2}$ [see Fig.~\ref{SFig5}(a)] and $\rho^{+} (m,t)=\left|\psi_{m}^{+}(t)\right|^{2}$ [see Fig.~\ref{SFig5}(b)], respectively, then set $\rho^{T} (m,t)=\rho^{-} (m,t)+\rho^{+} (m,t)$.
-In Fig.~\ref{SFig6} we compare the result of $\rho^{T} (m,t)$ with those from $\rho (m,t)$ and simulations.
-Fortunately, we find that in this particular model, the shape of $\rho^{T} (m,t)$ [Fig.~\ref{SFig6}(a)] is almost the same as its corresponding $\rho (m,t)$ [Fig.~\ref{SFig6}(b)] and also coincident well with the simulation results [Figs.~\ref{SFig6}(c)-(d)], thus in this sense we argue that one would be able to identify separately the contributions of acoustic and optical phonons.
-This may stimulate possible applications of designing certain phononics devices~[27].
+In view of this fact, it would be interesting to take the contributions of acoustic and optical phonons into account independently, i.e., let $\rho^{-} (m,t)=\left|\psi_{m}^{-}(t)\right|^{2}$ [see Fig.~\ref{SFig5}(a)] and $\rho^{+} (m,t)=\left|\psi_{m}^{+}(t)\right|^{2}$ [see Fig.~\ref{SFig5}(b)], respectively, then set $\rho^{T} (m,t)=\rho^{-} (m,t)+\rho^{+} (m,t)$.
+In Fig.~\ref{Sfig6} we compare the result of $\rho^{T} (m,t)$ with $\rho (m,t)$ and simulations.
+Fortunately, we find that in this particular model, the shape of $\rho^{T} (m,t)$ [Fig.~\ref{Sfig6}(a)] coincides nicely with $\rho (m,t)$ [Fig.~\ref{Sfig6}(b)] and also with the simulations [Figs.~\ref{Sfig6}(c)-(d)].
+We therefore argue that one would be able to separate the contributions of acoustic and optical phonons.
+This may stimulate possible applications for the design of phononics devices~\cite{Note}. \end{appendix}